 Some children are unable to tolerate dental restorative procedures while awake in a normal clinical-office setting.
-Young age, high anxiety, special needs or extensive dental decay are the reasons for a child to be treated in an out-patient hospital setting.
-Use of the hospital facility and general anesthesia is an alternative means of providing comprehensive dental care for these special patients.
-While under general anesthesia, all of their dental treatment is performed in a safe manner with outmost comfort which helps prevent the development of a lifelong fear of dentistry.
-Once all of the caries have been addressed, good dietary and home care instructions are instituted at home for a path to healthy dental habits.
+Young age, high anxiety, special needs, or extensive dental decay are the reasons for a child to be treated in an out-patient hospital setting.
+The use of a hospital facility and general anesthesia is an alternative means of providing comprehensive dental care for these special patients.
+While under general anesthesia, all of their dental treatment is performed in a safe manner with outmost comfort, which helps prevent the development of a lifelong fear of dentistry.
+Once all caries have been addressed, good dietary and home care instructions are instituted at home for a path to healthy dental habits.
 Dr. Sharif has privileges at Inova Fair Oaks Hospital and provides comprehensive dental care to children who require general anesthesia in a safe environment.

 - Your child’s dentist will recommend general anesthesia to perform dental treatments only if it is needed.

 - Your child will sleep through the procedure and have no memory of it.

 - When anesthesia is needed, there are special rules for eating and drinking at home before the procedure.

 - Your child will have some restrictions after the procedure.

 - You should plan to stay at the hospital for most of the day until the anesthesia has completely worn off, and it is safe for your child to go home.